-For new entrants whose household income is assessed by their funding body (e.g. Student Finance England) as £25,000 or less, the university will offer a contribution towards the costs of studying at NUA (such as equipment, materials and other course-related costs).
+For new UK entrants whose household income is assessed by their funding body (e.g. Student Finance England) as £25,000 or less, the University will offer a contribution towards the costs of studying at NUA (such as equipment, materials and other course-related costs).
 This will be £200 for new entrants to Year 0 and Year 1, rising to £300 in Year 2, followed by £500 in Year 3.